viktorbezdek/awesome-github-projects/README.md

 ## TypeScript

+- [kubero-dev/kubero](https://github.com/kubero-dev/kubero) - A free and self-hosted PaaS for Kubernetes
 - [honzaap/Systemizer](https://github.com/honzaap/Systemizer) - A system design tool that allows you to simulate data flow of distributed systems.
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
 You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains
 - [wasp-lang/open-saas](https://github.com/wasp-lang/open-saas) - A free, open-source SaaS app starter for React & Node.js with superpowers.
 Full-featured.
 Community-driven.